My Birth Story

 My favorite hospital pic of all time

 We could not get enough of our new son.
-He was so special to us, and the following days were filled with visits from family, friends, and a showing of love for baby Theo.
+He was so special to us, and the following days were filled with visits from family, friends, and a showing of love for our new baby.
 Giving birth is only the start of it.
 There is so much that happens in those first few weeks (and months and years!).
 If you are interested in hearing even more about bringing a newborn home (and the possible challenges and wonderful moments that you can expect), follow this link here!